schuler-henry/dhbw-latex-template/README.md

 # dhbw-latex-template
-This is a latex template for projects at the DHBW Friedrichshafen.
+This is a latex template for projects at the DHBW.